-Each local congregation holds its real estate and all of its property and assets in trust for the Free Methodist Church of North America.
+Each holds its real estate and all of its property and assets in trust for the Free Methodist Church of North America.

-Each local congregation participates in the formulation of policy and the approval of programs and procedures of the church by duly elected ministerial and lay representation at district, conference, and general levels.
+Each participates in the formulation of policy and the approval of programs and procedures of the church by duly elected ministerial and lay representation at district, conference, and general levels.

-The Free Methodist Church of North America therefore is a connectional church, a body of Christians whose local congregations are united by a charter democratically constituted and ratified which provides a common character and purpose for all.
+The Free Methodist Church of North America therefore is a connectional church, a body of Christians whose local congregations are united by a constitution democratically established and ratified which provides a common character and purpose for all.

-The Free Methodist Church admits to no geographic, social, racial, or cultural limitations on the compulsion to preach the gospel of redemption and to share Christ's message of wholeness.
+The Free Methodist Church admits to no geographic, social, racial, or cultural limitations on Christ's command to preach the gospel of redemption and to share His message of wholeness.
 We are called, within our power and resources, to introduce all people to Jesus Christ (Matthew 20:28).
 This includes the inner city, the countryside, the villages, and the marketplaces around the world.